-LP4.1 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents and enforcers, all of whom have views and concerns that require consideration as part of the licensing function and promotion of the Licensing Objectives.

-LP4.2 In developing this Policy Statement, the Licensing Authority consulted widely.
-Along with the statutory consultees (including the Chief Police Officer for the District, the Hertfordshire County Fire and Rescue Service and persons/bodies representative of existing licence holders) the views of Town and Parish Councils, those bodies/persons responding to the second consultation process in 2007 and bodies representing ethnic minority groups and disabled people were also sought.
+- 4.1 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents and enforcers, all of whom have views and concerns that require consideration as part of the licensing function and promotion of the Licensing Objectives. - 4.2 In developing this Policy Statement, the Licensing Authority consulted widely.
+Along with the statutory consultees (including the Chief Police Officer for the District, the Hertfordshire County Fire and Rescue Service and persons/bodies representative of existing licence holders) the views of Town and Parish Councils.
 Due consideration was given to the views of all those who responded to the consultation process.